jhu-data-services/storymaps-workshop-files/README.md

 ## Pre-Class Instructions
-Before the class, navigate to the [WorkshopFiles folder](WorkshopFiles) and follow the instructions to download the files.
+Before the class, navigate to the [WorkshopFiles folder](WorkshopFiles) and follow the Instructions document to download the files.

 ## Description of Files
-- WorkshopFiles: This folder contains image and text files you will need for the workshop:
+- WorkshopFiles: This folder contains image and text files you will need for the workshop, both individually and as a single large download:
     - Abu Simbel.JPG
     - Abydos.jpg
     - Dahshur.JPG